WHAT DOES A TYPICAL DAY AT THE JUNIPER INSTITUTE FOR YOUNG WRITERS LOOK LIKE?

-At all times, participants will have access to a program staff member as needed.
-The ability of participants to follow program, university, state and federal laws, and to act independently in a supportive college setting is required.
+At all times, participants will have access to a program staff member.
+Participants are required to follow program, university, state and federal laws, and to act independently in a supportive college setting.

 HOW AND WHEN DO I GET TO AMHERST?
 AM I RESPONSIBLE FOR MAKING MY OWN TRAVEL PLANS?